haveno-dex/haveno-docs/docs/the-project/roles/arbitrators.md

 # Arbitrators

-Arbitrators are the key of [conflict resolution](../conflict-resolution.md) in Haveno.
+Arbitrators are the key of [dispute resolution](../dispute-resolution.md) in Haveno.
 They are the entity that holds the third key of each trade so that they can intervene and unlock a trade when summoned.

 ## The work of the arbitrator